 The timing and proceeds of disposition of the property sales could vary from the assumptions used in the forecast.
-A downturn in the economy could have an adverse affect on property values.
-For each percent reduction in real estate property values remaining in the BCR Properties portfolio, the gain on disposal of assets over the planning period would potentially be reduced by \$1.3 million.
+A further downturn in the economy could have an adverse affect on property values.
+For each percent reduction in real estate property values remaining in the BCR Properties portfolio, the gain on disposal of assets over the planning period would potentially be reduced by \$1.6 million.

-Finance income is derived from interest earning cash balances.
-The annual effect, for each half percentage point reduction in interest rates ranges between an annual decrease in finance income of \$0.8 million to \$1.2 million.
+Financing income is derived from interest earning cash balances.
+The annual effect, for each half percentage point reduction in interest rates, based on average cash balances, ranges between an annual decrease in finance income of \$0.2 million to \$1.2 million.